minnib578/DL-ML/README.md

-If each term is (much) greater than 1 -->explosion of gradients If each term is (much) less than 1 -->vanishing gradients solution for gradient vanishing:
+If each term is (much) greater than 1 -->explosion of gradients If each term is (much) less than 1 -->vanishing gradients

+solution for gradient vanishing:
-* carefully initilization--want variance to remian approximate constant since variance increase in backward pass causes exploding gradient and variance decrease in backward causes vanishing gradient
+* carefully initilization--want variance to remain approximate constant since variance increase in backward pass causes exploding gradient and variance decrease in backward causes vanishing gradient
      * "MSRA initialization": weights=Gaussiance with 0 mean and variance =2/(k*k*d)

 * batch normalization:normalize so that each layer output has zero mean and unit variance